andresgutierrez/nixie/README.md

-# Nyx: A Lightweight Actor Model Implementation for C#/.NET
+# Nixie: A Lightweight Actor Model Implementation for C#/.NET

 ## Overview

-Nyx is a lightweight, high-performance implementation of the actor model tailored for the latest versions of C#/.NET.
-Developed with a focus on type safety, Nyx provides strongly-typed actors and takes full advantage of nullable support, thereby promoting a reduced error-prone codebase and bolstering performance.
+Nixie is a lightweight, high-performance implementation of the actor model tailored for the latest versions of C#/.NET.
+Developed with a focus on type safety, Nixie provides strongly-typed actors and takes full advantage of nullable support, thereby promoting a reduced error-prone codebase and bolstering performance.
 Built atop the Task Parallel Library (TPL) provided by .NET, it manages the lifecycle of actors diligently, ensuring a seamless and efficient concurrent programming experience.

 ## Features

 - **Strongly-Typed Actors:** Ensuring that your actor interactions are type-safe and as per expectations.
 - **Nullable Support:** Full support for nullability in line with the latest C# features, ensuring your code is robust and safeguarded against null reference issues.
-- **Lifecycle Management:** Nyx handles the meticulous management of actor lifecycle, allowing developers to focus on implementing logic.
+- **Lifecycle Management:** Nixie handles the meticulous management of actor lifecycle, allowing developers to focus on implementing logic.
-- **High Performance:** Thanks to being lightweight and leveraging the powerful TPL, Nyx ensures that your actor systems are both scalable and performant.
+- **High Performance:** Thanks to being lightweight and leveraging the powerful TPL, Nixie ensures that your actor systems are both scalable and performant.
 - **Less Error Prone:** The strongly-typed nature and nullability checks inherently make your actor system more reliable and resilient.
 - **Built on TPL:** Make the most out of the robust, scalable, and performant asynchronous programming features offered by TPL.